syncfusion-content/flutter-docs/Flutter/chart/annotation.md

 layout: post
 title: Annotation
 description: Learn how to add annotations to the chart.
-platform: fluter
+platform: flutter
 control: Chart
 documentation: ug
 ---

 # Annotation

 Chart supports annotations which allows you to mark the specific area of interest in the chart area.
-You can add the custom widgets.
+You can add the custom widgets using this annotations feature as depicted below.

 {% highlight dart %}